-Goal 5: Increase student leadership capacity, positive behaviors and a productive climate and culture based on the campus behavior matrix and a 5% decrease in discipline referrals each six weeks.
+Goal 5: Increase student leadership capacity, application of real world connections, positive behaviors and a productive climate and culture based on the campus behavior matrix a with a 5% decrease in discipline referrals each six weeks.

-Performance Objective 1: Utilize PBIS resources and structure to increase school climate and culture, as well as decrease discipline referrals.
+Performance Objective 1: Utilize PBIS resources and structure to increase school climate, attendance, and culture, as well as decrease discipline referrals.